-Indian Defence Review (IDR), the brainchild of former captain of the Indian army, was launched on January 1, 1986 as a logical continuum to Lancer established in 1979, the first Indian publishing house dedicated to put forward the military experience and point of view.
+Indian Defence Review (IDR), the brainchild of former captain of the Indian Army, was launched on January 1, 1986 as a logical continuum to Lancer established in 1979, the first Indian publishing house dedicated to put forward the military experience and point of view.

 With the launch of web version of the Journal, www.indiandefencereview.com in 2006, IDR became India’s preeminent public publication on foreign policy and national security issues.

 When important national security and defence issues arise, IDR is not only part of the conversation but also shapes the national debate.

 IDR brings together leading experts (military, government and academia) who provide the highest quality of well considered, timely and authoritative expert analysis of current national and international events, emerging trends relating to security and defence, historical analysis and strategic forecasting and offer realistic, practical and pragmatic solutions and policy options that help address security and defence challenges impacting India.